Small Business Department

-Which one of theses two ads create the most desire?
-The second ad obviously works better and thousands of tested ads have proven that the second approach can increase calls by 5, 10 or even 20 fold.
+Which one of these two ads create the most desire?
+The second ad obviously works better and thousands of tested ads have proven that the second approach can increase calls by 5, 10, or even 20 fold.
 How will you know for sure?
 You must test and measure different approaches.
-Every ad you run should use slightly different headlines, sub-heads and offers.
+Every ad you run should use slightly different headlines, sub-heads, and offers.
 Over time, you will learn which approach generates the most responses.
 Once you have figured out the best ad, stay with it.

-By following the AIDA formula and testing each ad, you can significantly increase the effectiveness of you ads, bringing in more customers for less money than ever.
-Don’t wait, use the AIDA formula on your next ad and see for yourself how AIDA can bring you more customers.
+By following the AIDA formula and testing each ad, you can significantly increase the effectiveness of your ads, bringing in more customers for less money than ever.
+Don’t wait, use the AIDA formula on your next ad, and see for yourself how AIDA can bring you more customers.